MAY 2005

 frida kahlo

-frida was a gorgeous passionate painter.i'm inspired by
+frida was a gorgeous passionate painter.i'm

 her ability to turn her painful life situations into very unique moving paintings.